best-practice-and-impact/git-workshop/README.md

-git checkout branch_name - Checkout a branch git checkout –b new_branch_name – Create a new branch and check it out git status – Show changes made git add – Add a change ready to be committed to memory git commit – Commit the change to memory git push – Push the change to the online repo for others to see
+git checkout branch_name - Checkout a branch git checkout –b new_branch_name – Create a new branch and check it out git status – Show changes made git add file_name – Add a change ready to be committed to memory git commit -m "commit_message" – Commit the change to memory with a short commit message git push – Push the change to the online repo for others to see
 ```
 ```
 cd folder_path - Move to folder
 cd .. - Move up a folder
 ```
+> Tip: You can give a longer commit message by pressing `Enter` straight after `git commit`.
+This will take you to a multicoloured text editor where you can add more information.
+If you do this by accident and want to escape, press `Esc` and then type `:q!` and `Enter`.
+This will exit the text editor without saving.
+You can then commit your changes with a short commit message using `git commit -m "commit_message"`